Sambruk/EgilSCIM/doc/USAGE.md

 * `<type>-remote-relations` is used to define relations between objects.
 * `<type>-scim-json-template` specifies the JSON object to send when creating and updating a new object.
+* `<type>-readable-id` can be used to specify an attribute to use when referring to an object in error messages or log files (otherwise only the UUID will be used)

 #### LDAP connection and authentication